 The Merger has been accounted for using the reverse asset acquisition method under U.S. generally accepted accounting principles ("GAAP").
-For accounting purposes, Private Aadi is considered to have acquired Aerpio and the Merger has been accounted for as a reverse asset acquisition.
-Private Aadi is considered the accounting acquirer even though Aerpio issued the common stock in the Merger based on the terms of the Merger Agreement and other factors including: (i) following the Merger, the stockholders of Private Aadi collectively owned a substantial portion of the voting rights of the Company; (ii) three (3) of seven (7) members of the board of directors of the Company post-Merger were composed of directors designated by Private Aadi under the terms of the Merger Agreement, and one (1) member of the board of directors of the Company post-Merger was a director mutually designated by Private Aadi and Aerpio; (iii) existing members of Private Aadi's management became the management of the Company post-Merger; (iv) the PIPE Investors (as defined below) consist of individuals and funds, and for purpose of this analysis, while they owned approximately 55.6% on a fully-diluted basis, as of immediately following the Merger (and after giving effect to the PIPE Financing), no one individual or fund held more shares than the holders of Private Aadi collectively owned immediately following the Merger and they are not considered to be a single voting group; and (v) following the Merger, the Company is named "Aadi Bioscience, Inc." and headquartered in Pacific Palisades, California, and all ongoing operations of the Company are those of Private Aadi.
-To determine the accounting for this transaction under GAAP, a company must assess whether an integrated set of assets and activities should be accounted for as an acquisition of a business or an asset acquisition.
-Upon closing of the Merger, substantially all of the fair value is concentrated in cash, working capital and a long-lived contract intangible asset.
+For accounting purposes, Private Aadi is considered to have acquired the Company and the Merger has been accounted for as a reverse asset acquisition.
+The estimated fair value of total consideration given was \$110.4 million based on 3,208,718 shares of common stock at \$33.00 per share, after taking into account the Reverse Stock Split, outstanding immediately prior to the Effective Time, plus Private Aadi's transaction costs.
+Private Aadi is considered the accounting acquirer even though the Company issued the common stock in the Merger based on the terms of the Merger Agreement and other factors including: (i) following the Merger, the stockholders of Private Aadi collectively owned a substantial portion of the voting rights of the Company; (ii) three (3) of seven (7) members of the board of directors of the Company post-Merger were composed of directors designated by Private Aadi under the terms of the Merger Agreement, and one (1) member of the board of directors of the Company post-Merger was a director mutually designated by Private Aadi and Aerpio; (iii) existing members of Private Aadi's management became the management of the Company post-Merger; (iv) the 2021 Private Investment in Public Equity (PIPE) Investors (as defined below) consist of individuals and funds, and for purpose of this analysis, as of immediately following the Merger (and after giving effect to the 2021 PIPE Financing), no one individual or fund held more shares than the holders of Private Aadi collectively owned immediately following the Merger and they are not considered to be a single volution group; and (v) following the Merger, the Company is named "Aadi Bioscience, Inc." and headquartered in Pacific Palisades, California, and all ongoing operations of the Company are those of Private Aadi.
+To determine the accounting for this transaction under GAAP, a company must assess whether an integrated long-lived contract intangible asset.
 As such, the acquisition was treated as an asset acquisition.
 The net assets of Aerpio have been recorded at their relative fair value in the consolidated financial statements of the Company and the reported operating results prior to the Merger will be those of Private Aadi.

-Pursuant to the closing of the Merger, Private Aadi's board of directors declared a 4% cumulative dividend on its preferred stock of \$4.4 million which was paid at the Effective Time.
+In connection with the closing of the Merger, Private Aadi's board of directors declared a 4% cumulative dividend on its preferred stock of \$4.4 million which was paid at the Effective Time.